secretstartups/handbook/communication/index.html.md

 1. Please allow anyone at GitLab to edit the presentation (preferred) or at least comment on the presentation.
 1. If the content can be public use File > Publish to the web > Publish to get a URL and paste that in the speaker notes of the first slide (commonly the title slide).
 1. The title of every slide should be the message you want the audience to take away, not the subject matter.
 So use 'Our revenue more than doubled' instead of 'Revenue growth'.
-1. If there are introductions being performed please make sure that nobody is presenting.
+1. During introductions, make sure that nobody is presenting.
 We remember people better and have more empathy when we clearly see peoples faces and expressions.
-1. At the end of the presentation when you go to Q&A stop presenting in Zoom.
+1. At the end of the presentation, when you go to Q&A, stop presenting in Zoom.
 This way the other people can see the person who is speaking much better.
 1. All presentations at GitLab should be based on screenshots of the handbook, issues, merge requests, review apps, and data from GitLab Insights and Sisense charts.
 In most cases it shouldn't be needed to make content uniquely for the presentation.
 If you need something that doesn't exist yet add it to the place it belongs and then copy it into the presentation.
 This way we can have a [Single Source of Truth](/company/culture/all-remote/handbook-first-documentation/#creating-a-home-for-a-single-source-of-truth-ssot) for everything we do.
 By using screenshots you indicate to people you did the right thing and they can find the canonical source in the appropriate place.
 Having to find information by digging through old presentations doesn't scale.
 Consider linking the screenshot to the original source.
 1. Do not use cumulative graphs internally.
 For example total ARR, total user, total contributors, or total Merge Requests.
 Instead use IACV per dollar spend, users added per month, contributions per month, or [MR rate](/handbook/engineering/development/performance-indicators/#development-department-member-mr-rate).
 Cumulative graphs can [hide trends](https://heap.io/blog/data-stories/how-to-lie-with-data-visualization) and are [far more likely to be misinterpreted](https://measuringu.com/cumulative-graphs/).
 The only acceptable use of cumulative graphs is for external presentations where they are expected by the audience and commonly used.
 1. When your presentation includes graphs or other data, make sure your graphs have clear titles and dimensions.
 Make sure your data has significant figures and labels.
 For example, use 'January: 1.95M projects' instead of 'January: 1.95M'.
 Keep in mind that your audience may not have the full context, especially if they are reading the presentation asynchronously.